Riki-Okunishi/proch/README.md

 # proch

-`proxychange` makes it easy to change proxy setting for win10.
+`proxychange` makes it easy to change proxy setting for Windows 10.

 It's developed using [`systray`](https://github.com/getlantern/systray).